 Tanya: Honestly, when I was in the 10th grade I applied for a foundation course for photography at the University of Arts London.
-So that’s when it grew upon me that I wanted to study abroad.
+So that’s when it grew upon me that I wanted to pursue international study.

 Apeksha: I grew up in the USA, so going back felt intuitive.
 I also had lots of friends and family members who had already pursued their higher education there, and from what they told me, it seemed in line with what I expected out of a college experience.